v-harrishe/azure-docs/articles/app-service/app-service-ip-restrictions.md

 Follow the procedure as outlined in the preceding section, but with the following variation:
 * For step 3, in the **Type** drop-down list, select **IPv4** or **IPv6**.

 Specify the IP address in Classless Inter-Domain Routing (CIDR) notation for both the IPv4 and IPv6 addresses.
 To specify an address, you can use something like *1.2.3.4/32*, where the first four octets represent your IP address and */32* is the mask.
 The IPv4 CIDR notation for all addresses is 0.0.0.0/0.
-To learn more about CIDR notation, see [Classless Inter-Domain Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
+To learn more about CIDR notation, see [Classless Inter-Domain Routing](https://en.wikipedia.org (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /wiki/Classless_Inter-Domain_Routing).

 ## Use service endpoints